nethesis/fpp/README.md

 The server exposes the following APIs:

-- `/ping`: GET, just test if the service is online

 - `/metrics`: GET, return metrics in Prometheus format

 - `/register`: POST, register a device.
 Both the device token and the topic must be a string of 64 hex characters.